-Student interaction with the VLE and RLOs
+3.3.1.
+Theme 1: Student interaction with the VLE and RLOs

-The blended learning environment which the students were exposed to aimed to accommodate students' learning, through the use of practical labs, face-to-face lectures, and the VLE and RLOs.
+The blended learning environment which the students were exposed to aimed to accommodate students learning, through the use of practical labs, face-to-face lectures, and the VLE and RLOs.
 The students preferred different elements of the blended learning environment depending on their prior qualifications.
 These divisions consisted of students with industry machining experience; students with level 6 qualifications having no industry machining experience; and the students with no previous machining experience.

 The students with prior industry experience found the practical labs the most constructive, allowing them to fine tune their existing skills and make alterations to any unsafe work practices they may have received from industry.
 They also commented that the use of the asynchronous discussion forums enabled them to reflect upon their industry experience and identify where previous unsafe work practices were used and why they should be altered.
+According to Rovai, (2002) asynchronous discussion forums can provide students with higher levels of understanding while also allowing them to share and develop alternative views.
 This reflective practice enhanced their knowledge but also assisted their peers, especially the students with no industry experience.
 Collins (2009) describes mature students as requiring the need to be critical and creative thinkers, problem solvers and decision makers, with a need to practice regular self-reflection.

 These students did not find the RLOs important to their learning, with one student commenting "the level of the content was too low, I would skip straight to the quiz at the end of the resource and sit the test, and if I did not pass I would then read through the content and re-sit the quiz".
 The development of the second RLO did not allow students skip through the content, and forced them to interact with each of the sections prior to completing the quiz.
+One student commented that "the content in the RLOs was well structured and provided new information, but the interactive quizzes were too easy".
 The students were required to achieve a pass rate of 80%, however the majority of the class achieved a grade of 100%.

 The students with previous machining experience but no industry experience also found the practical labs the most constructive.
 However they lacked the confidence and skills to operate the machines proficiently, but appeared to have acquired no incorrect work practices as a result of their previous training environment.
 These students engaged in the asynchronous discussion forums with their peers that had industry experience and found this beneficial.
 One student commented "I found by discussing the topics with the students that had worked in the industry gave me an appreciation of safety training".
 This group of students appeared to have participated in the discussion forum extensively.
+Ho (2002) describes this as a collaboration and interaction process in facilitating the achievement of good learning outcomes.
 These students also engaged in the use of the RLOs, commenting that "the use of pictures along with the text helped to explain each part of the machines and link the relevant machining regulations".
 A number of these students used this resource as a way of studying for their end of semester summative assessments as it assisted in linking the practical and theory information together.